timwonderer/timwonderer.github.io/Algorithm Development Page.md

 <p>Describe the decision-making structures used in the program.</p>
 <blockquote>
 <p>[!NOTE]<br>
 Control structures are fundamental constructs in programming that dictate the flow of control in a program.
-They include conditional statements like <code>if</code>, <code>else if</code>, and <code>else</code>, as well as looping constructs like <code>for</code>, <code>while</code>, and <code>do-while</code> loops.
+They include conditional statements like <code>if</code>, <code>elif</code>, and <code>else</code>, as well as looping constructs like <code>for</code> and <code>while</code> loops.
 These structures allow a program to make decisions, execute code conditionally, and perform repetitive tasks, thereby enabling complex logic and behaviors in software development.</p>
 </blockquote>
 <h3 id="sentence-starters-1">Sentence Starters</h3>
 <blockquote>